foxutech/nodejs-k8s-aws/README.md

 to login dashboard, you need login details, to get the login details run,

+$ kops get secrets kube --type secret -oplaintext     (for initial credentials)

-$ kops get secrets admin -oplaintext
+$ kops get secrets admin -oplaintext    (use this for login as admin)

 and to get login URL,